Degree of Operating Leverage(DOL): A Guide for Entrepreneurs and Business Leaders

 Substituting values:

-Interpretation calculating degree of operating leverage:
+Interpretation: calculating the degree of operating leverage

 Explanation